sschuberth/gfw-msys1-packages/README.md

+## Introduction

+This is [mingwGitDevEnv-packages](https://github.com/sschuberth/mingwGitDevEnv-packages), the project providing the mingw-get packages for [mingwGitDevEnv](https://github.com/sschuberth/mingwGitDevEnv).

 ## Git configuration for LZMA (de-)compression

 For convenience, the _*.xml.lzma_ files are supposed to be (de-)compressed on-the-fly when checked out / in.
 To make this work you have to add the following diff and smudge / clean filters to your Git config file: